 Vendors had already set up small canteens and warungs (Indonesian food stalls) so Hans and I were able to have a cup of coffee and eat the bun I had brought.
 There’s no picture but it must have been quite a sight as we sat on a small rough bench which was slowly sinking into the very soft earth, drinking our tiny plastic cup of Nescafe pre-mixed with condensed milk.
 Appreciated at that hour but hardly an elegant sight.

-Just the place for a cup of sweet
+Just the place for a cup of sweet coffee whilst sinking into the mud. |

-wherever I go, this is not what I mean.
+Whilst I try to leave a good impression wherever I go, this is not what I mean. |

 Soon after sunrise in the morning gloom the racing began.
 Participants belonged to either the red team or the green team.
 They wore a hat and sarong of that colour, and displayed a flag of the appropriate colour.
 Racers appeared to have been “seeded” in some fashion (possibly as a result of all the local races in the previous month) and in most cases they raced in pairs, so the event was really a series of match races between a red and a green team.
 Occasionally a group of three started together, just to confuse me.
 The reds are members of the club to the east of the Ijo Gading River and the greens come from west of the river.

-The starter surveys the line up.
+The starter surveys the line up. |

-And they're off and racing
+And they're off and racing |

 On the starting grid the green team started about 7 or 8 metres ahead of the red team.
 A couple of assistants held the buffalos steady until the start.
 On the starting signal they ran a few paces to steady the animals as they set off then jumped aside as the rig got under way.

-The handlers stand clear as the cart pulls away from the start
+The handlers stand clear as the cart pulls away from the start |

-The buffalos get up to speed quickly
+The buffalos get up to speed quickly |

-Some drivers stand, this one crouches.
+Some drivers stand, this one crouches. |

 My understanding of the rules is very sketchy, but of the several explanations I received, there was agreement on the following – the race covered an “out” leg, a loop and then a return along the original track; the red team tries to catch and pass the green team and points are awarded for the margins between each pair; the margins are aggregated to determine the winning team; the winner is not necessarily the fastest as points are awarded for decoration (of the cart, the yoke and bullocks) and the driver’s style.
 The track was stated as between 2 and 4 km, but either the bullocks went very slowly once of sight, or they had a rest along the way, or the track was much longer than stated, because the first runners set off at 7am and did not return until around 10 am.
 But even a few more than the stated 4 km in 3 hours still seems a very slow pace.
 At the start and at the finish the drivers went at a cracking pace, and even if this was not sustained in the distant and unseen part of the track, I’m sure they travelled at faster than walking pace.
 The drivers urge their charges onwards with liberal use of a short spiked stick, and by twisting their tails to encourage them to follow the curves in the track which is not much more than a sand covered roadway between irrigation drains.

-I read on a regional website advertising this even that this was the event in which buffalo thunder down racetracks at speeds of 80 kph”.
+I read on a regional website advertising this even that this was the event “in which buffalo thunder down racetracks at speeds of 80 kph”.
 Hmm, I wonder if the writer had attended the event.
 Maybe they hit 40-50 kph for a short spurt, but not 80!

 Just as in motor racing a driver will stall or miss the start, so it happened with the the buffalos.
 The red cart was on to the green cart before it got underway and the drivers would push for space on the narrow track.
 Sometimes the handlers had to leap to safety to avoid a cart which veered to one side at the start, and I saw 2 instances where the cart went into the ditch as the driver urged his buffalos on.
 No damage was done, the bulls were unhitched, extricated, reharnessed and the cart set off as the match racing partner disappeared into the distance.

-A bit muddy, but otherwise unhurt and ready to set off in pursuit
+A bit muddy, but otherwise unhurt and ready to set off in pursuit |

 The drivers were a mixed bunch – fit, tough young men, grizzled and wily old men, and even some young lads all took the reins.
 In the hour or so between the last start and first finish there was not a lot to do except watch the crowd and the vendors of all sorts of things, and listen to the gamelan band and the large bamboo xylophones where the bass instruments have sound tubes about 20cm in diameter and are a couple of metres long.